 Not only are UVA rays more abundant than UVB rays, they are also more harmful to our health.
 While UVB rays are the ones that cause our skin to burn and damage our epidermis (the most superficial layer of our skin), UVA rays penetrate our skin deeply and can lead to premature skin aging, wrinkles, and skin cancer.

-So to help you protect your health, I'm sharing some important do's and don'ts!
-At the end of the day, companies are going to market to us what they think we want, so it's always up to us to be educated consumers.
+So to help you protect your health, I'm sharing some important do's and don'ts when it comes to purchasing sunscreens.
+At the end of the day, companies are going to market to us what they think we want, so it's up to us to be educated consumers and choose wisely.

 - No Sprays!
 Though convenient, spray sunscreens pose high inhalation risks, both for you and everyone around you.
 So not only are you feeding toxic ingredients to your skin, but you end up inhaling a lot more than you put on.
 Yuck!

-- Avoid Chemicals Sunscreens!
+- Avoid Chemical Sunscreens!
 Sadly, the list of toxic chemicals in sunscreens is often much longer than those that are good for our health.
 Here are the major culprits to watch out for:

 - Oxybenzone (Benzophenone-3): Endocrine disruptor that penetrates the skin causing hormone imbalance and allergic reactions in those with skin sensitivities.
 Recently banned in Hawaii due to its ability to kill coral reefs.
 Tip: Do you want Oxybenzone out of your sunscreen?
 Sign this petition!

 - Avobenzone (Benzophenone): Often used to replace Oxybenzone.
-Penetration enhancer (meaning it helps whatever is in your sunscreen be absorbed into your skin and therefore your bloodstream), and breaks down when exposed to the sun, increasing free radicals in the skin and skin cancer risks.
+Penetration enhancer, meaning it helps whatever is in your sunscreen absorb into your skin and therefore your bloodstream, that breaks down when exposed to the sun—increasing free radicals in the skin and skin cancer risks.

 - Methylisothiazolinone: Linked to allergies and listed as a pesticide by the EPA.
 Banned in the EU in leave-on cosmetic products though still allowed in the US.
 Also considered an ecotoxin and harmful to marine life.